Shaunlipy/ab-test/README.md

 #### Summary

 I didn't use Bonferroni correction since there aren't too many variables to test.
-If we want to further segment it, we can incorporate Bonferroni correction.
+Moreover, because the metrics I used are correlated, Bonferroni correction is not a good fit for this experiment.

+If we use more number of metrics, we are more likely to make type I error (falsely reject the null hypothesis when the null is true.
+So by introducing the Bonferroni correction, we can reduce this error by reducing alpha.

+However, if we reduce the type I error, we are increasing the Type II error -- accepting null, when null is false.
+Because of our experiment, we don't want to increase Type II error.
+So I didn't use Bonferroni correction.

+From the result: significant in Gross conversion, but insignificant in Net conversion, it means that the popup message did have impact on the students' decision to register the courses, but it didn't end up having to much students enrolled to make their payment for the course.

 ### Recommendation

 Since Net conversion has 0 in the confidence interval, it is not significant.
 And it contains negative values, it might cause some warry regarding carry this experiment.
-However, we can redesign some other designs before experiment.
+However, we can redesign some other factors before experiment.

+Simply based on this experiment, I wouldn't recommend the new feature.
+For the Gross conversion, only people who are willing to commit more time per week are more toward paying for the courses.
+This experiment could cause less students to view the free courses.
+From Net conversion, the new feature doesn't attract more students to pay after their free courses.
+Besides, the negative values in the confidence intervals might be a potential concern for Udacity's profit.

 ## Follow-Up Experiment

-Udacity was not extremely clear when first time users sees it, since it is not like most mooc platform: by offer a codesigned nanodegree.
-But it charges by month, which would intimate some users, probably not even want to initiate the registration.
+Udacity's charging policy is a potential concern for students to pay for courses even register.
+My suggestion is to show Udacity's promotion policy ahead of user registration (such as 50% money back if finished within 1 year).
+If users can be aware of all the incentives ahead of payment, or even registration, they might be more urged to enroll.

-So my null hypothesis is by showing a detailed promotion/offers (such as get half back when completing within one year) will not statistically increase Retention.
+So my null hypothesis is by showing a detailed promotion/offers (such as get half back when completing within one year) will not statistically increase net conversion.

+The alternate hypothesis is by showing a promotions will increase the net conversion significantly.

+This experiment will be posed to students in two groups: in the experiment group, the popup message of promotions will be shown to the experiment group, whereas the control group, no messages will be shown.

-The unit of diversion is user-id, because we want to track if promotions will attrack more users to register.
+The unit of diversion is user-id, because we want to track if promotions will attrack more users to pay.

-The invariant metric is number of people registered.
+The invariant metric is number of cookies, because people will not see any messages before they browse the page.

-The evaluation metric I chose is Retention.
+The evaluation metric I chose is Retention because it can be measured what is the ratio of the number of users who enrolled, make their first payment.

-If the result comes back positive, and significant both practically and statistically, we are safe to launch the new feature.
+I hope to see statistically significant number of increase in the experiment group